The Principals of a Business Valuation

 Principle of Expected Value

 If the Principle of Expected Value is our first tenet, the Principle of Growth is our second.
-You can look at the stock market and see that investors pay up for a higher growth rate, even if positive cash flow does not exist.
-For example, Amazon was negative cash flow for its first fourteen years of existence, and investors (mostly) kept paying up based on the Expectations of Future Growth.
+Investors often value companies with high growth rates, even if they don’t generate positive cash flow.
+Amazon, for instance, had negative cash flow for its first fourteen years, but investors continued to invest based on the Expectations of Future Growth.

-But as we all know, Growth is not consistent or forever (Pets.com, for example).
-Our third principle is the Principle of Risk and Reward, or Greed versus Fear for the more street-smart.
+But as we all know, growth is not consistent or permanent (Pets.com, for example).
+Our third principle is the Principle of Risk and Reward, or Greed versus Fear, for the more street-smart.
 In theory, investors and potential owners will invest or buy in less risky investments, all things being the same.
-However, some discounts or its reverse, multiple, will give equal weighting to extremely low-risk investments, US T-Bills, versus a high-risk investment, in a pre-revenue start-up.
+However, some discounts or their reverse, multiple, will give equal weighting to extremely low-risk investments, US T-Bills, versus a high-risk investment in a pre-revenue start-up.
+Professional business valuation services can help you get to the bottom of any investment.

 Principal of Risk